 Human and labour rights

-Pursuing high standards in the area of human and labour rights is central at Scania.
-Scania works to manage its impacts and support people throughout our value chain, from our own employees to our suppliers, customers and communities.
-We are actively developing our companywide approach to human rights risk and human rights due diligence.
-Scania also believes that good relations and social dialogue improve the work environment as well as company performance.
+Pursuing high standards in human and labour rights is critical for Scania.
+We aim to manage our impacts and support people throughout our value chain, from our own employees to our suppliers, customers and communities.

 Sustainability risk assessed suppliers